cmditch/elm-ethereum/README.md

 I'd sum up the experience of programming in Elm in two words: **Fearless Refactoring**

-This is by no means the only pleasantry Elm has to offer.
+This is by no means the only pleasantry the fine tree has to offer.

 Elm's claim to fame is zero runtime exceptions.
-Elm's compiler and static types are your best friends.
+It's compiler and static types are your best friends.
 Both from an error catching standpoint, but just as importantly, from a domain modeling standpoint.

-Elm's **Union Types** allow you to fully leverage the compiler when modeling your business domain.
+**Union Types** allow you to fully leverage the compiler when modeling your business domain.
 See [BlockId](http://package.elm-lang.org/packages/cmditch/elm-ethereum/latest/Eth-Types#BlockId) or [NetworkId](http://package.elm-lang.org/packages/cmditch/elm-ethereum/latest/Eth-Net#NetworkId) for instance.

 Union types also allow you to hide implementation details by using them as "opaque types".
 An [Address](https://github.com/cmditch/elm-ethereum/blob/master/src/Internal/Types.elm#L4) is just a string under the hood, but you can never directly touch that string.